1. School of Aquatic and Fishery Sciences, University of Washington, Seattle, WA

 Table 1.
 Species abbreviation codes, source database, and accession number for each data file included in the present study, as well as estimates of generation time, asymptotic body length, and maximum lifespan for each species (references in Supplemental Table S1), and which reference species was used for recent divergence, where applicable.
 NCBI: National Center for Biotechnology Information.
 ENA: European Nucleotide Archive.
 Sequence type: WGS, whole genome shotgun sequence; HiC, chromatin-linked sequence.

-Species Abbreviation Data.source Accession HiC.SRA Recent reference Average Generation Time Maximum Length (m) Maximum Lifespan
+Species Abbreviation Data.source Accession Data type close.reference Average Generation Time Maximum Length (m) Maximum Lifespan

 minke whale Bacu ENA ERR11040176 HiC Egla 22.1 8.65 50